No parent gets excited about car seats.

 The National Highway Traffic Safety Administration (NHTSA) recommends kids stay in rear-facing car seats for as long as possible as it is the safest position.

-However, a leggy two-year-old isn’t going to fit in a rear-facing car seat.
+Keep in mind though, a two-year-old with long legs isn’t going to comfortably fit in a rear-facing car seat.

 Forward-facing harness car seats are the next step after rear-facing.
 They usually accommodate two-year-olds better and are very safe.
 Convertible car seats make this switch super easy.